rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ### Enhancements

 Now the fun part!
-Despite increasing the contrast by adjusting the curves, I also increased it a tad with the **Contrast** slider.
+Despite increasing the contrast by adjusting the curves, I also increased it globally with the **Contrast** slider.
 Furthermore, I increased **Clarity** to make contours more prominent.
 This enabled me to make clouds and mountains even more detailed.

 Be careful with **Clarity**.
 Moving the slider too far may make your photo grainy and noisy!
 {.note_warning}